genesiscommunitysuccess/docs/docs/03_managing-applications/03_operate/01_on-the-host/03_helpful-commands.md

 sidebar_position: 3

 ---
-Once an application has been built and zipped, you can install it in any another system that contains the Genesis LCNC platform.
+Once an application has been built and zipped, you can install it in any another system that contains the Genesis Low Code Platform.

 To ensure a correct installation, you must follow the product installation procedure.